mark-torres10/personal_website/_research/2026-05-20-learnings-from-bluesky-project.md

 ## Part 1: Planning the project

+(reconnecting with Billy)

+(planning the project)

 (each of these bullet points may be sections of their own).

 - I read a few books to prepare for this.
 I also read a bunch of papers.
 - I felt nervous, excited, etc., to take on such a large project.

 When I found out about the project, I was simultaneously nervous and excited.
-I remember telling my partner "this project is really ambitious, but imagine what would happens
+I remember telling my partner "this project is really ambitious, but imagine what would happens if I could do it?"

 ## Part 2: Building the app